 LAWA calculates trends to show how the quality of water in rivers and lakes has changed at each site over time.
 Changes in water quality often take years to be seen, and it may be decades for any restoration actions to show effect in water quality trend results.

 Trends calculated over different periods tell us different information.
 Natural systems are variable, and trends can be influenced by climate and weather patterns, as well as being affected by land use and land management changes at sites (e.g. changes in point-source discharges such as sewage treatment plant upgrades).
 Longer-term trends may be more reliable, and less sensitive to short-term influences of seasonal and climatic weather patterns.

 What water quality indicators does LAWA show trends for?

-LAWA shows 5, 10 and 15-year trends for ten river water quality indicators:, ( , , , , , , , and .
-LAWA also shows 10 and 15-year trends for the (MCI), which is an indicator of the biological health of a river.
+LAWA shows 5, 10 and 15-year trends for ten river water quality indicators:, ( ), , , , , , , and .
+LAWA also shows 10 and 15-year trends for the ( ), Quantitative Macroinvertebrate Community Index ( ), and Macroinvertebrate Average Score Per Metric ( ) which are indicators of the ecological health of a river.

 LAWA shows trends for seven lake water quality indicators:, , , a, , ( ) and .

 LAWA categorises trends into five classes.
 These are: very likely degrading, likely degrading, indeterminate, likely improving, and very likely improving.
 These likelihood definitions simplify the framework laid out by the Intergovernmental Panel on Climate Change (IPCC), (Stocker et al., 2013).

 Note that the trend confidence categories do not reflect the rate of change, this is how quickly values might be rising or falling, only how confident we can be that the values are changing.
 The actual changes might be very small, even for sites with high confidence that they're changing in a certain direction.

 Likely improving trend